92 Creative and Cheap Wedding Favour Ideas

 Giving soaps as wedding favours but don’t want to give the guys anything too flowery?
 How about these fun beer soaps instead?

 38. Beard kit

-The Modern Man do some brilliant retro gifts for guys including this Beard Grooming Kit that is the perfect size to be given as a favour.
+The Modern Man do some brilliant retro gifts for guys including this Beard Grooming Kit that is the perfect size to be given as wedding favours.

 39. Money clip

 Personalised money clips are a lovely idea especially if you’re having a cash bar, so the boys can keep track of their money as the night goes on.